Croucher Surname

 Croucher Last Name Statistics demography

-The religious devotion of those holding the last name is predominantly Anglican (67%) in Ireland.
+The religious devotion of those bearing the Croucher surname is principally Anglican (67%) in Ireland.

-In The United States those holding the Croucher last name are 26.43% more likely to be registered Republicans than the national average, with 73.2% registered to vote for the political party.
+In The United States those bearing the Croucher last name are 26.43% more likely to be registered with the Republican Party than The US average, with 73.2% being registered to vote for the political party.

 The amount Croucher earn in different countries varies greatly.
 In Norway they earn 341.67% more than the national average, earning 1,528,540 kr per year; in South Africa they earn 138.57% more than the national average, earning R 566,928 per year; in United States they earn 0.35% less than the national average, earning $42,997 USD per year and in Canada they earn 1.12% less than the national average, earning $49,127 CAD per year.